K3nny567/Cheat-Menu-Framework/README.md

 - Removed - UnlockTool translations removed as a previous update negated the need to translate the CheatModule.
 - Fixed - Sickly was renamed to AbomSickly.
 - Initial steps for v1.0 release of the mod.
 - Renamed to Cheat Menu Framework
+- Changed how cheat triggers work.
+- Removed the plural in the heal wound command and it's translations.
+- CheatModules now only declare globals once per game session.
+This has reduced some of the lag in relation to the `Configurable Infinite Main Stats` module.
 </details>

 <hr/>